Hold Off On The Drinks!Read Now

 Network - You've decided on a DJ for your event, then you find out they're already booked.
 What next?
 Professional DJs either work on a team with other professional DJs or they know professional DJs to refer you to.
 If this isn't the case, you weren't talking to a professional DJ.
 DJs can't survive on an island by themselves and much like experience, a network to a DJ is priceless too!

 Experience, Skill Set, Equipment, Communication & Network all make up a great DJ.
 The next time you're hiring a DJ, make sure they have these!
 Your event will thank you for it!!!

-Here’s a few things we’ve learned over the years.
+Here are a few things we’ve learned over the years:

 If you’re throwing a surprise party for someone, make sure they like surprises.
 Nothing sours the mood at a party like the VIP arriving & being upset.